gilmae/tsql/README.md

 TODO
 * Further parsing of WHERE clauses into timeline filters
 * Better Table joining.
-Should be able to handle LEFT vs INNER joins
+Should be able to handle LEFT vs INNER joins.
+* Table aliasing
+* Joins that allow pulling up other entities, such as inside the retweeted_status object
 * ORDER BY
 * The rest of the entities object, co-ordinates objects, and other sub-objects that are arrays.